Mag TV Na

 Mag TV Na was the brand of regional talk or magazine shows (as the title suggests) of different ABS-CBN Regional stations in the Philippines.
 There were some versions of MAG TV Na use magazine-like graphics.
 An example is a video squeezed into a page of a magazine.

 The Mag TV Na family of programs were not available in the Metro Manila market.

-After 10 years of airing, Mag TV Na made its final broadcast as part of cost-cutting measures in preparation of ABS-CBN Regional's digitalization to align with Manila's flagship television station after Kapamilya, Mas Winner Ka! (ended on June 23 in Bacolod and ended on June 30 in Cebu and Davao), Agri Tayo Dito and regional editions of TV Patrol (which also made their final broadcasts on June 29).
+After 10 years of airing, Mag TV Na made its final broadcast as part of cost-cutting measures in preparation of ABS-CBN Regional's digitalization to align with Manila's flagship television station after Kapamilya, Mas Winner Ka! (ended on June 23 in Bacolod and ended on June 30 in Cebu and Davao), Agri Tayo Dito and selected regional editions of TV Patrol (which also made their final broadcasts on June 29).

 Original titlecard of Mag TV Na used from 2008 to 2011.